J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md

 The DESeq2 Normalization and DGE step for both datasets with ERCC spike-in, [step 9a](#9a-for-datasets-with-ercc-spike-in), and without, [step 9b](#9b-for-datasets-without-ercc-spike-in) was modified as follows:

-- Input metadata file updated:
-  - Now a runsheet csv file replaces ISA archive file as the metadata input file.
-The generation of the runsheet is documented in [Step 9](#9-create-runsheet).
 - Input file regex modified to address bug that occured when certain sample IDs were substrings of other sample IDs (e.g. Sample1, Sample13)
 - Output file: `Unnormalized_Counts.csv` renamed to `RSEM_Unnormalized_Counts.csv` for clarity
-- Gene Annotations are now added using GeneLab in-house generated database tables.
-The documentation for generating these workflows can be found [here](../Annotation_Database_Table_Generation/Gene_Annotations)
-  - This addresses a bug in STRINGdb identified by a GeneLab data processing team member and documented on the [Bioconductor Support Forum](https://support.bioconductor.org/p/9144087/)
-  - Additionally, the updated gene annotations include mappings for all annotations in the case of one-to-many mappings.
-Previously, only the first annotation was kept for certain annotation keys.

 ERCC Analysis is performed as detailed in [step 10](#10-evaluate-ercc-spike-in-data):